-While the observatory does a lot of astronomy work, including contributions that led to two Nobel prizes, during its half-century in operation.
-But it is perhaps most famous for being the site of the huge Search for Extra Terrestrial Intelligence (SETI) message directed at the globular cluster M13 in 1974.
+Arecibo contributed an astounding catalog of astronomy work, including contributions that led to two Nobel prizes, during its half-century in operation.
+But it is perhaps most famous for being the site of the huge Search for Extraterrestrial Intelligence (SETI) message directed at the globular cluster M13 in 1974.

-Besides its scientific work, Arecibo is known for being the location of a climactic fight in "Goldeneye," a 1995 James Bond film starring Pierce Brosnan.
+Besides its scientific work, Arecibo was the location of a climactic fight in "GoldenEye," a 1995 James Bond film starring Pierce Brosnan.
 It also featured in "Contact," a 1997 film based on a novel by Carl Sagan.

-The reflective dish is 1,000 feet (305 meters) in diameter, 167 feet (51 m) deep, and covers an area of about 20 acres (81,000 square meters).
-A triangular platform is suspended 450 feet (137 m) above the dish by three concrete towers.
-The platform holds the azimuth arm, a dome containing two subreflectors, and a set of antennae that can be tuned to a narrow band of frequencies.
+The reflective dish was 1,000 feet (305 meters) in diameter, 167 feet (51 m) deep, and covers an area of about 20 acres (81,000 square meters).
+A triangular platform was suspended 450 feet (137 m) above the dish by three concrete towers.
+The platform held the azimuth arm, a dome containing two subreflectors, and a set of antennae that could be tuned to a narrow band of frequencies.

 According to SETI, the broadcast is roughly the same as a 20-trillion-watt omnidirectional broadcast.
 In simple terms, the broadcast would be visible by just about any receiver in the galaxy that is about the same size as the antenna at Arecibo.(opens in new tab)